 This is a 4000-level seminar.
-We meet every day, and you will be expected to complete a substantial amount of reading daily, as well as preparing a series of reaction essays and reading your colleagues' reaction essays daily before class.
+We meet every day, and you will be expected to complete a substantial amount of reading daily, as well as preparing a series of reaction essays, and developing and executing a research project.
 One course is considered a full load during summer term, and I very strongly advise against taking more than one course at a time.